-To get a full picture of cataract surgery, it’s best to start right at the beginning, with the question of what a cataract actually is.
+To get a full picture of cataract surgery, it’s best to start right at the beginning, with a cataract definition so that you understand what a cataract is.

 Put simply, a cataract is when the lens in an eye becomes clouded, usually due to ageing.

 From birth, our eyes have a clear lens which is made up of a unique balance of water and protein working in tandem to allow light to pass through the eye.
 As we age, the quality of the protein degrades and can gather together in clusters.
 This makes it harder for the light to pass through the protein, and consequently the lens, reducing vision and making things a bit blurrier.